Golf Courses in Sabah

 Sabah Golf & Country Club

 Sabah Golf & Country Club can proudly declare itself to be the State’s oldest 18-hole golf course.
 Though nowhere near as old as the Kudat golf course, which has passed the century mark, the 32 year old golf course presents a golfing experience like no other.
-Reputed as one of the toughest golf courses in South East Asia, this traditional inland golf course was designed by Robert Muir Graves, was opened for play in 1976 and was remodeled in year 2004 by Nelson & Haworth Golf Course Architects.
+Reputed as one of the toughest golf courses in South East Asia, this traditional inland golf course was designed by Robert Muir Graves.

 Sandakan Golf Club